-The majority of project-affected people (500,000) are located downstream of the dam site in the Lower Omo Valley and around Kenya's Lake Turkana.
-According to the project's Public Consultation and Disclosure Plan, only 93 members from four indigenous, downstream communities were consulted.
-All downstream consultations occurred in 2007, after construction commenced.
+The majority of project-affected people are located downstream of the dam site in the Lower Omo Valley and around Kenya's Lake Turkana.
+According to the project's Public Consultation and Disclosure Plan, only 93 members from four downstream indigenous communities were consulted.
+All downstream consultations occurred in 2007, after construction had already commenced.

-The downstream population to be most directly affected by the project is made up of indigenous peoples who are geographically remote and politically vulnerable.
+The downstream population who will be most directly affected by the project is made up of indigenous peoples who are geographically remote and politically vulnerable.
 The region has virtually no modern infrastructure, such as roads, electricity, and phones.
 Few members of these communities speak Amharic, Ethiopia's national language, and even fewer speak English, the language in which the ESIA project documents have been produced.